Bahr Award of Excellence

-Wilbert (Wil) Mick is the Vice President of Accreditation Services for the American College of Cardiology.
-Prior to the merger of the American College of Cardiology and the Society of Cardiovascular Patient Care (SCPC), Mick's title was Chief Executive Officer of SCPC.
-His continued commitment to the Early Heart Attack Care program underscores his dedication to the prevention and early intervention of heart attacks.
-Under his leadership, SCPC has significantly enriched its accreditation program offerings resulting in more guideline-driven, care processes for ACS, Heart Failure and Atrial Fibrillation patients.
-Prior to joining SCPC, he was the President of Heartbeat International, he has also served as a Regional Director at U.S. Cardiovascular and Administrative Director Heart Institute at St. Joseph's Hospital in Tampa, FL, as well as Administrative Director at St. Joseph's Heart Institute.
+Wilbert (Wil) Mick (October 28, 1953 – November 28, 2016) was a Vice President of Accreditation Services for the American College of Cardiology.
+Prior to the merger of the American College of Cardiology and the Society of Cardiovascular Patient Care (SCPC), Mick was Chief Executive Officer of SCPC.
+His continued commitment to the Early Heart Attack Care program underscored his dedication to the prevention and early intervention of heart attacks.
+Under his leadership, SCPC significantly enriched its accreditation program offerings resulting in more guideline-driven, care processes for ACS, Heart Failure and Atrial Fibrillation patients.
+Prior to joining SCPC, he was the President of Heartbeat International, he also served as a Regional Director at U.S. Cardiovascular and Administrative Director Heart Institute at St. Joseph's Hospital in Tampa, FL, as well as Administrative Director at St. Joseph's Heart Institute.

 2015 – Richard Aghababian, MD